mintisan/oh-my-vim/README.md

     ctags -R *
     cscope -Rbkq
     ```
-> obviously, shuold install [ctags](http://ctags.sourceforge.net/) and [cscope](http://cscope.sourceforge.net/) firstly
+> obviously, should install [ctags](http://ctags.sourceforge.net/) and [cscope](http://cscope.sourceforge.net/) firstly

 7. Execute `Vim` current directory and then Update Vim Plugin, maybe for another coffee of time XD.
-It depends on your network solution
+It depends on your network solution.

     ```
     :PluginInstall